Can a Fitness Tracker Help Improve Your Heart Health?

 - Managing stress

-On the flip side, it's important to recognize that there are other heart-healthy behaviors a fitness tracker can't help much with yet — namely adopting and maintaining a heart-healthy diet.
+On the flip side, it's important to recognize that there are other important heart-healthy behaviors a fitness tracker can't help much with yet — like adopting and maintaining a heart-healthy diet.

 How a fitness tracker can be used to promote good heart health